 When cooked with the slimmer variety, all of the kangkong (stems and leaves) is soft and tender.

-And this is one small short-cut I used for this recipe: one to two spoonfuls of instant sambal belacan paste.
+And this is one small short-cut I used for this recipe: instant sambal belacan paste.
 Additional ingredients (dried shrimps & seasonings) are still required to make the taste good, but this short-cut is a huge time saver for me.
+If you have more time, you can use homemade sambal belacan to replace the instant sauce.

 First posted on Nov 2010, updated recipe on Jul 2019.